mac-can/KvaserCAN-Library/Tests/TestTools/README.md

 ### testing

 _Copyright &copy; 2022 Uwe Vogt, UV Software, Berlin (info@uv-software.com)_ \
 _All rights reserved._

-_Version $Rev: 788 $_
+_Version $Rev: 792 $_

 # Testing Tools

 A couple of useful tools for testing.

-- Scanner for test case annotation in test implementation files
+- Scanner for test case annotations in test implementation files
 - _To be continued..._

 ## scantest

-A scanner for test case annotation in test implementation files to generate the test specification.
+A scanner for test case annotations in test implementation files to generate the test specification.

 ## <tool>